-A total of 3,194 lymph node samples from cattle were examined (Table 3).
-Two sample were positive for Salmonella giving an estimated Salmonella prevalence of 0.06% (95% CI: 0.008% - 0.22%) at the individual carcass level.
-Figure 2 shows the occurrence of Salmonella in samples from cattle and swine since 1995.
+A total of 3,151 lymph node samples from cattle were examined (Table 3).
+Salmonella was not detected.
+Figure 2 shows the occurrence of Salmonella in samples from cattle since 1995.

 Figure 2.
 Number of positive faeces samples, lymph nodes, carcass swabs and crushed meat samples from cattle and swine found in the Salmonella surveillance programme since the start in 1995.